Fractal structure of multipartite entanglement in monitored quantum circuits

 \section{Abstract}

-We analyze the distribution of multipartite entanglement in states produced in a one-dimensional random monitored quantum circuit where local Clifford unitaries are interspersed with single-site measurements performed with a probability $p$.
-This circuit has a measurement-induced phase transition at $p=p_c$, separating a phase in which the entanglement entropy scales with the system size (a volume law state) and one in which it scales with the boundary (an area law state).
-We calculate the entanglement depth, corresponding to the size of the largest cluster of entangled qubits, finding that it scales as a power law with system size in both the phases.
-The power law exponent is 1 in the volume law phase ($p < p_c$) and continuously decreases to 0 as $p \to 1$ in the area law phase.
-We explain this behavior by studying the spatial distribution of entangled clusters.
-We find that the largest cluster of entangled qubits in these states has a fractal dimension between 0 and 1 and appears to be self-similar.
-Away from the critical point, this fractal dimension matches the entanglement depth power law exponent.
+We study the structure of multipartite entanglement in monitored quantum circuits exhibiting measurement-induced phase transitions (MIPTs).
+Using a one-dimensional Clifford circuit subject to local measurements with a probability $p$, we show numerically that the entanglement depth, corresponding to the size of the largest cluster of entangled qubits scales as a power law with system size on both sides of the transition.
+The power law exponent is 1 in the entangling phase and continuously decreases to 0 as $p \to 1$ in the disentangling phase.
+In addition, we find that the spatial support of the largest cluster exhibits an approximate fractal geometry with a tunable fractal dimension controlled by the measurement rate.
+We argue that this structure arises from a competition between unitary-driven coagulation of entangled clusters and measurement-induced fragmentation, giving rise to a fractal steady state reminiscent of classical coagulation–fragmentation models.
+Away from the MIPT critical point, the fractal dimension matches the entanglement depth power law exponent.
+These results show that multipartite entanglement structure provides a fresh perspective on the emergent quantum correlations in monitored quantum circuits and noisy quantum dynamics.